-In plain English, this means that someone develops a pattern of personality traits (ways of thinking, feeling and behaving), that are not in line with what our culture sees as normative or okay.
+In plain English, this means that someone develops a pattern of personality traits (ways of thinking, feeling, and behaving) that are not in line with what our culture sees as normative or okay.

-Personality Disorders are not mutually exclusive which means someone may have characteristics of more than one personality disorder.
+Personality Disorders are not mutually exclusive, which means someone may have characteristics of more than one personality disorder.
 This is true of what’s called Malignant Narcissism which I’ll discuss a little further on.

-Personality Traits of a Narcissistic Personality Disorder (NPD)
+Characteristics of a Narcissistic Personality Disorder (NPD)